MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Calendar/New-MgUserCalendar.md

 ### -CanViewPrivateItems
 true if the user can read calendar items that have been marked private, false otherwise.
-This property is set through an Outlook client or the corresponding calendarPermission resource.
-Read-only.

 ```yaml
 Type: SwitchParameter